Spacewalking astronauts upgrade orbiting lab's power grid

-It’s the same type of job that was conducted last Friday 250 miles above Earth.
-Commander Shane Kimbrough was back at it, but this time he was joined by French astronaut Thomas Pesquet.
+CAPE CANAVERAL, Fla.
+(AP) — The International Space Station’s solar power grid got three more top-of-the-line batteries Friday during the second spacewalk in a week.

-Their main objective was to wire up three lithium-ion batteries, the latest in space tech.
-That’s on top of three connected last week.
+Commander Shane Kimbrough and French crew member Thomas Pesquet plugged in three new lithium-ion batteries, adding to the three hooked up last week.

-Just like before, the station’s robotic handyman saved the spacewalkers considerable time — and risk — by removing the decade-old nickel-hydrogen batteries in advance and positioning the new ones for wiring.
+Just like before, the station’s robotic handyman saved the spacewalkers considerable time — and risk — by removing the decade-old nickel-hydrogen batteries and positioning the new ones for wiring.
 The robot is named Dextre, short for dexterous, with 11-foot-long arms that were operated remotely by flight controllers in Houston.

+Kimbrough and Pesquet hustled through the job.
+Within three hours, the men successfully wrapped up the battery work.

 Most Read Stories